marcosborges/terraform-aws-loadtest-distribuited/README.md

 # AWS LoadTest Distribuited Terraform Module

-This module proposes a simple and uncomplicated way to run your load tests created with JMeter or TaurusBzt on AWS as IaaS.
+This module proposes a simple and uncomplicated way to run your load tests created with JMeter, Locust, K6 or TaurusBzt on AWS as IaaS.

 ![bp](https://github.com/marcosborges/terraform-aws-loadtest-distribuited/raw/master/assets/blueprint.png)